 Today, lighting is not just about illumination, it is also about contributing to healthier living and working conditions.
 However, there is a lack of awareness on this aspect.
-To address this, Havells has introduced ‘Lightline’, a lighting consultation service, to provide expert advice about lighting to consumers, informs the company’s Senior Vice President Parag Bhatnagar.
+To address this, Havells has introduced ‘Lightline’, a lighting consultation service, to provide expert advice about lighting to consumers, informs the company’s Senior Vice President Prag Bhatnagar.
 He also talks about the impact of coronavirus outbreak on lighting business.
 Experts:

 Havells India’s lighting & fixture business reported around 28% dip in its profit before tax (PBT) during Q3 of current fiscal.
 Would you like to comment on this performance?